samharre/trivia-api/backend/README.md

 - General:
   - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
   - Request Arguments: None
-  - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+  - Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs and success value.
 - Sample: `curl http://127.0.0.1:5000/categories`

 ```